WA Senior Practitioner Pay 2025–26

 Which model applies?

 Most Western Australia specialists work as Senior Practitioners, VMOs, or hold concurrent appointments across both models.
+For a national overview of how the two employment models differ on pay, leave, super and private practice, see staff specialist vs VMO explained.

 Senior Practitioner